Skip to content

 Reproducing

 The full benchmark script is at benchmark_salib.py in the repository root.
+It needs SALib, which ships in the dev extra.
 Run it locally:

 bash